bitcoin/bitcoin/doc/bu-xthin-protocol.md

 For various reasons memory pools are not in perfect sync which makes it difficult to reconstruct blocks in a fast and reliable manner and with a single round trip.
-Creating a bloom filter at the time of sending the getdata request is an easy and fast way around that problem which allows the remote node to know with high certainty what transactions are missing in the requester’s memory pool and which need to be sent back in order to re-assemble the block.
+Creating a bloom filter at the time of sending the getdata request is an easy and fast way around that problem which allows the remote node to know with high certainty what transactions are missing in the requester's memory pool and which need to be sent back in order to re-assemble the block.

 The reference implementation works in the following way: